Toolpack123/SQL-for-Beginners/README.md

 # SQL-for-Beginners
-SQL scripts and resources for the "How to Create a Database" YouTube tutorial.
+SQL scripts and resources for 'How to Do Data Analysis through MySQL' YouTube tutorial.
 Perfect for Data Science beginners.

 # How to install MySQL Workbench
 #### SQL setup kaise karein?
 Step-by-Step Guide | Check the Git Link!